solds-zz/learn-to-program/README.md

 # Learn to Program
-The result of completing Chris Pine's *Learn to Program*.
+The result of completing *Learn to Program* by Chris Pine.